Have you been arrested for a DUI? This is likely a frustrating, scary, and embarrassing time for you. You really thought you were okay to get home.

 There are always a lot of questions that come up right away with this situation.
 When the officer pulled you over, you thought you did okay on the tests.
 Can he really arrest you?
 Maybe the officer did not do any tests at all on the side of the road; how can he do that?
 Are you going to lose your license?
 Should you blow into their machine?
 Were they really going to take your blood?
 You did not like sitting in the holding pit for four hours.
 Are you going to have to go back to jail?

 These are all legitimate questions.
 We at MRD Lawyers are experienced DWI attorneys in Springfield, Missouri and have encountered all of these questions and many more.
 That is why you need a trained professional to assist you with these questions.
-Let the DWI attorneys at MRD Lawyers answer some of those questions today.
+Let the MRD Lawyers DUI attorneys in Springfield, MO answer some of those questions today.

 What You Need To Know

 Many people do not know this, but at the moment you get issued a ticket for your arrest on a DWI, there are two actions going on at the exact same time.